 Another aspect to consider as an owner, is are you willing to stay on to help the business through the transition?
 If not, it may not seem as enticing for the buyer.

 You may be thinking, “Justin, you’re crazy!
 That sounds like the worst time to sell!”
-Which is exactly why it’s is the perfect time to sell the business if you want the most out of it.
+This is exactly why it’s is the perfect time to sell the business if you want the most out of it.

 The next thing to look at is the business timing phase.
 Basically, where is the business at this point?
 Is it the growth stage?
 If so, you’ll get a better return for a business on an upward trajectory than one in the formative stage or in a state of decline.